edelvalle/django-triplets/README.md

 ]
 ```

-This set of `triplets` represents a directed graph where the verbs are the edges
+This set of `facts` represents a directed graph where the verbs are the edges
 and subjects/objects the nodes?.

 You can store this in the database by doing: